Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Animator.md

 ```

 **SetFrameByIndex**
-It is called, when it update the current frame.
+It is called, when it updates the current frame.
 ```cpp
 inline void SetFrameByIndex();
 ```